What is a Headless CMS?

 The headless approach offers significant advantages for modern digital experiences:

-- Omnichannel content delivery - publish once, display anywhere
+- Omnichannel content delivery - Publish once, display on your website, mobile app, digital signage, or AI assistant simultaneously.

-- Future-proof content strategy - your content remains accessible regardless of frontend technology changes
+- Future-proof content strategy - Your content remains accessible regardless of how frontend frameworks evolve.
+No more painful CMS migrations.

-- Developer flexibility - frontend teams can use their preferred frameworks and tools
+- Developer flexibility - Frontend teams use their preferred frameworks and tools: React, Next.js, Astro, Vue, Svelte, or anything else.

-- Improved performance - lightweight API calls instead of traditional database queries
+- Improved performance - Lightweight API calls delivered through global CDNs instead of server-rendered database queries.

-- Enhanced security - reduced attack surface with separated systems
+- Enhanced security - A reduced attack surface with no public-facing admin panel or server-side plugins to exploit.

 A headless CMS consists of two primary components working together to manage and deliver content: